I. Your Personal Information

 Information collected from this form is for internal use only!
 RaceDeck does not supply names, addresses, phone, or e-mail information to any outside source.
 Your privacy is guaranteed.
 We also send customers various RaceDeck promotional information via email, you can opt-out at anytime using the link in said emails.

+III.
 Cookies and IP Numbers

 This site might contain links to other sites.
 RaceDeck is not responsible for the privacy practices or the content of such Web sites.